Other parks in Southall

 Large open space often used for sports and games.
 Popular with walkers and those walking dogs.

-Access: Jubilee Gardens and Somerset Road.
+Entrances on Jubilee Gardens and Somerset Road.

-Facilities: Playground
+Facilities: playground

 King George’s Playing Field